taunsquared/graphic-novel-thesis/ComicBookScript/2020-03-31_Poems-And-Songs.md

 then all the skin (all the skin) to my fingertips (fingertips), eyelids (eyelids), ears (ears), and both my lips.

 Mother, Mother,
+where are you?
+In the sand, and in the ash,
+dry the sponge, and chew the grass, tuck these stones into my bones.

+Mother, Mother,
 how do you move?
 To the left and to the right,
+we can dance, don't have to fight, one of two, let's be free.

 # "Mama Bird"
 Lost the sky, lost the sea,